dairycultist/GamernyanOS/README.md

 ## Run

-bootloader (written in assembly then assembled to a .bin binary file) + executable kernel software (compiled from C to .elf then assembled to a .bin binary file) + disk image creation software = optical disk image (.iso)

 ### Prerequisites

 - `brew tap osx-cross/avr && brew install avr-gcc` | Installs the `avr-gcc` compiler used to compile C for AVR architectures.